fluxcd/flux2/docs/cmd/flux_export_source_helm.md

 ### Synopsis

-The export source git command exports on or all HelmRepository sources in YAML format.
+The export source git command exports one or all HelmRepository sources in YAML format.

 ```
 flux export source helm [name] [flags]